-UPDATE: Trinidad and Tobago Law and Legal Research
+UPDATE: Trinidad & Tobago Law and Legal Research

-Catherine A. Deane is the Reference/Foreign & International Law Librarian at the Alyne Queener Massey Law Library at Vanderbilt University.
+Catherine A. Deane is the Bay Area Research Specialist for Shearman & Sterling LLP.
 She received her primary and secondary education in Trinidad.
 She has a B.A. in Cultural Anthropology with a Certificate in Latin American Studies from Princeton University, an M.A. in Cultural Anthropology and a J.D. with a Certificate in International and Comparative Law from the University of Tulsa in Oklahoma, and an M.L.I.S. degree from San Jose State University, School of Library and Information Science.

 Table of Contents

 - 1. Introduction to Trinidad & Tobago Legal Research